roylee0704/gron/README.md

 #### Schedule Parameters

-All interpretation and scheduling is done in the machine's local time zone (as provided by the Go [time package](http://www.golang.org/pkg/time)).
+All scheduling is done in the machine's local time zone (as provided by the Go [time package](http://www.golang.org/pkg/time)).

 Setup basic periodic schedule with `gron.Every()`.